TURTING-BO/CPNs-Attack-Tolerance/README.md

 3. Next, according to the stolen one, he modifies the record and injects it back to the O net;
 4. Finally, he cancels blocking, which allows the doctor Y to read an incorrect record.

+In Fig.~\ref{result1}, the attacker successfully modify C's record from ``Disease: COVID-19, Serious; Treatment: Critical;" to ``Disease: Flu, Mild; Treatment: Basic;".

 ### Tolerance Solution

+Fig.~\ref{result2} and Fig.~\ref{result3} present the result of our solution to the attack, where the doctor Y can read the correct record of the patient C.

+In Fig.~\ref{result2}, our detector found this change and replaced the wrong record with the correct one, with the cooperation of bypassing solution shown in Fig.~\ref{cloud}.
+Finally, the doctor Y can read the correct record of C and decide a proper therapy.

 The composition of bypassing, checking and compensation solutions can effectively tolerate the above attack (see Doc_Y_read.pdf and Attack.pdf).

 ## References